james-voong/php_test/README.txt

 The PHP script includes these command line options (directives):
---file [csv file name] – this is the name of the CSV to be parsed --create_table – this will cause the MySQL users table to be built (and no further action will be taken) --dry_run – this will be used with the --file directive in the instance that we want to run the script but not insert into the DB.
-All other functions will be executed, but the database won't be altered.
--u – Prints MySQL username
+--file [csv file name] – this is the name of the CSV to be parsed --create_table – this will cause the MySQL users table to be built (and no further action will be taken) -u – Prints MySQL username
 -p – Prints MySQL password
 -h – Prints MySQL host